kwescon1/Dissertation/README.md

 To install the OPTIX, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository(develop branch) to your local machine.

 2. Navigate to the project directory